sashikaR/jwt-preProcessor/README.md

 A Jmeter pre-processor plugin.

 ## Overview
-This is a pre-processor plugin to generate Java Web Token (JWT).
+This is a Jmeter pre-processor plugin that can generate Java Web Token (JWT).
 When a JWT requires as a pre-requisite to send an HTTP request, this plugin can generate the JWT based on the details provided by the user.
-The JWT token is stored in a Jmeter variable which can use in other samplers.
+The JWT token is stored in a Jmeter variable which can use in the following samplers.

 ### Step to use JWT-PreProcessor